mihaeu/dephpend/README.md

   list           Lists commands
-  metrics        Generate dependency metrics test-features  Test support for dependency detection text           Generate a Dependency Structure Matrix of your dependencies uml            Generate a UML Class diagram of your dependencies
+  metrics        Generate dependency metrics test-features  Test support for dependency detection text           Prints a list of all dependencies uml            Generate a UML Class diagram of your dependencies
 ```